zdavatz/AmiKo-iOS/README.md

 ## Set credentials

-Copy `AmiKoDesitin/HINClient/MLHINClientCredential.sample.h` to `AmiKoDesitin/HINClient/MLHINClientCredential.h` and then fill the secrets.
+- Copy `AmiKoDesitin/HINClient/MLHINClientCredential.sample.h` to `AmiKoDesitin/HINClient/MLHINClientCredential.h` and then fill the secrets.
+- Copy `AmiKoDesitin/EPrescription/ZurRoseCredential.h.sample` to `AmiKoDesitin/EPrescription/ZurRoseCredential.h` and then fill the secrets.
+- Copy ZurRose certificate to `AmiKoDesitin/EPrescription/client.p12`

 ## Build the App with
 ```